schwabeinformatik/Schwabe.Theme/README.md

 ## Getting Started

-1) Run `composer require --no-update cm/neos-thememodule` *in your site package*
+1) Run `composer require --no-update schwabe/theme` *in your site package*
 2) Run `composer update` *in your project*.
 If that does not install the package, because your site package is not managed via composer, you need to run the require from step 1 in your project root again.
 3) Run `./flow doctrine:migrate`

 Login to your Neos backend and open the `Theme Settings` in the backend menu

-Have a look at `CM.Neos.ThemeModule\Configuration\Settings.yaml.example` there are some defaults defined which you can easily override and/or extend to your needs.
+Have a look at `Schwabe.Theme\Configuration\Settings.yaml.example` there are some defaults defined which you can easily override and/or extend to your needs.

 ### Adapt Settings.yaml to your needs

 In the Settings.yaml your have to declare the location of your scss code and your compiled css.

 ```
-CM:
-  Neos:
-    ThemeModule:
+Schwabe:
+  Theme:
     scss:
       # folder of your scss code
       importPaths: 'resource://Vendor.Site.Package/Private/Styles/'
       # Contains all scss rules and @imports to other files
       mainScssFile: 'Main.scss'
       # Expanded, Nested (default), Compressed, Compact, Crunched
       formatter: 'Leafo\ScssPhp\Formatter\Nested'
       # Output path has to be in Package Public folder
       outputPath: 'resource://Vendor.Site.Package/Public/Styles/'
       outputFilename: 'Main.css'
 ```

 You can use `{packageKey}` in the `importPaths` and `outputPath` settings, it will be replaced by the current package key automatically.
 This is the default, so you might not even need to define them.